In today’s economy, the role of the data analyst is blooming.

 If you enjoy linguistics, have a flair for the analytical mindset, and enjoy the challenge of getting to grips with things like machine learning, text analytics could be for you.
 As well as being a useful tool for any data analyst, it’s fast becoming an important subset of data analytics in its own right.

-To learn about more data analytics topics, why not try this completely free, self-paced data analytics course?
+To learn about more data analytics topics, why not try CareerFoundry’s completely free, self-paced data analytics course?
 Alternatively, check out the following guides: